-Indirect communication about preservation is routine.
-The Historic Preservation Office listens to public views every day in its contact with constituents seeking services from the government.
-It hears and reads much of the continuous public dialogue in traditional and social media about historic preservation, planning, and community development.
+Communication about historic preservation takes place every day.
+The Historic Preservation Office listens to public views routinely in its contact with constituents seeking services from the government.
+It hears and reads much of the continuous public dialogue in traditional and social media about preservation, planning, and community development.
 It participates in annual agency oversight hearings where issues are raised before the DC Council.
+Many of the ideas and concerns from these ongoing conversations are reflected in this plan.

-Direct engagement on updating the plan began in early 2016 and continued for a year and a half.
-It included a mayoral event, meetings and informal contacts with key agencies and community groups, and organized public forums on both this plan and the Comprehensive Plan.
+Formal engagement on updating this plan began in early 2016 and continued for a year and a half.
+It included a mayoral event, meetings and informal contacts with key agencies and community groups, and organized public forums on this and the Comprehensive Plan.
+Public outreach continued through 2017, as the draft of the plan was prepared.
+For more details, see Chapter 1, page 3.